vvybclock/sequences_and_connection_tables/ybclock/README.md

 for more.

 Run `compile_documentation.bat` to compile the docs.
-It will work if the labscript is on an anaconda install.
+It will work if the labscript is on an anaconda install.s

 If you wish to build documentation see `labscriptlib.html` for more.